Thinking of Planning a Meeting at Sea?

 Celebrity Cruises dropped its testing requirement for cruises of five days or less for vaccinated passengers on Aug.
 8.

 Beginning Nov.
 14, Disney Cruise Line will drop Covid-19 testing requirements for guests on all sailings from the U.S. Vaccination is not required, but highly recommended.
 Masks are optional for indoor spaces.

 Norwegian Cruise Line ended all Covid-19 restrictions on Oct.
 4. Passengers no longer have to provide a negative test or proof of vaccination prior to embarkation.
 Masks are not required onboard.

 All sailings on the Norwegian Getaway through Oct.
 9 were also cancelled.

 Royal Caribbean International

-Princess Cruises resumed Alaska sailings July 25.
-The Grand Princess and Majestic Princess have resumed sailing from Los Angeles, and Caribbean Princess has restarted service out of Port Everglades in Florida.
-The Crown Princess will begin cruises from Los Angeles on Feb.
-13. Royal Princess will restart out of Vancouver on April 8.
-The Island Princess and the Diamond Princess will resume trips in the Caribbean and in Japan in the spring.
-Proof of vaccination must be provided at least 14 days before departure for all sailings through February 2022.
+The Island Princess resumed sailings from Fort Lauderdale on April 18.
+The Crown Princess began cruises from Los Angeles on April 30.
+Royal Princess restarted out of Vancouver on April 26.
+The restart of Diamond Princess cruises in Japan and Singapore have been postponed until March 2023.
+Proof of vaccination must be provided at least 14 days before departure for all sailings.

 The maiden sailing of the new cruise line's 2,700-passenger Scarlet Lady departed from Miami on Oct.
 6.